hgyxbll/cheat/README.md

 ### Base File

-If `__BASE_FILE__` is defined in a file included by a source file that includes `cheat.h`, then CHEAT will refuse to cooperate until the conflicting definitions are removed.
+If `__BASE_FILE__` is defined in a file that does not directly include `cheat.h`, then
+ CHEAT will refuse to cooperate until the definition is moved.